 Contracts are not the most riveting reads – but they are enormously important and are the lifeblood of your business.
-Failing to review and understand the legal agreements you sign is a surefire way to paint yourself and your organization into a corner.
+Failing to review and understand the legal contract review you sign is a surefire way to paint yourself and your organization into a corner.
 Today, AI contract review software can expertly handle repetitive, often monotonous tasks such as reading and managing business documents.
 Contract Analytics technology allows humans to make the best use of their creativity and judgment – it’s not a human replacement tool.

 13 Common Contract Clauses Explained for Non-Lawyers

 The clauses below are among the most frequently used provisions in legal drafting.
 You will see them everywhere, from labor contracts and service agreements to your contract with your mobile network provider.
 ThoughtTrace quickly extracts these provisions and hundreds more from thousands of documents, so you can quickly and holistically grasp your business’s obligations and opportunities.

 In an indemnity clause, one of the parties answers for the losses and/or liability the other party may incur following a specified event.
 Depending on the context, the indemnifying party may defend the other party from litigation or compensate them for any ensuing losses or damages.
 In that sense, an indemnity clause is a sub-type of the exemption clause.

 The parties to an arbitration clause agree to resolve potential disputes arising from the contract through an arbitration process.
 Arbitration is a mechanism for alternative dispute resolution in which a neutral third-party – the arbitrator –can make a decision about the dispute after reviewing evidence and hearing arguments.
 The process is less formal than traditional litigation.
 Nevertheless, the arbitrator’s rulings can be legally binding and may not always be appealed in court.